pka/qgpkg/ows_geopackage_extension.md

 ## Extension Title

-OWS Context information
+OWS Context

 ## Introduction

-Store context of a mapping project with their styling and resources in a GeoPackage file.
+Goal: Store context of a mapping project including styling and resources in a single GeoPackage file.

-Use case is that OWS-context defines a set of layers on a set of data tables using certain styles.
-Any data table can be referenced by the OWS context multiple times, table ows_style and ows_style-reference define which styles are availbale for that layer.
+Approach: introducing an OWS-context that defines a set of layers on a set of data tables using certain styles.
+Any data table can be referenced by the OWS context multiple times, table ows_style and ows_style-reference define which styles are available for that layer.
+Resources from ows_resources can be referenced to from metadata, styles and context, to enable inclusion of images, pdf, etc.

-OWS-context defines the capability to reference layers from OWS services and certain filetypes (gml/kml).
-In this scenario we introduce the capability to reference resources local to the Geopackage.
+OWS-context 1.0 defines the capability to reference layers from OWS services and certain filetypes (gml/kml).
+In this scenario we introduce the capability to reference tables local to the Geopackage.

-The ows-context specification is extended with an offeringtype="gpkg".
-OWS context is extended to support referencing resources local to the Geopackage by using #table={table}[ &name={name} ][ &column={column} ].
+The ows-context specification is extended with an offeringtype="gpkg" and OWS-context is extended to support referencing resources local to the Geopackage by using #table={table}[&{fieldname}={value}].

 ```
 <owc:offering